Session 7

 max-wind-speed

-that had this average daily wind speed.
-We might be able to solve
+days that had this average daily wind speed.
+We might be

 A Style of Programming